 Terms of Reference:

-To complete the CEO/Executive Head teacher’s annual performance management review, with the support of an external adviser, and set appropriate targets allied to the strategic plan.
+To complete the CEO/Executive Head teacher’s annual performance management review, with the support of an external adviser, and set appropriate targets allied to the Trust’s strategic plan.

 To agree appropriate professional development opportunities for the CEO/ Executive Headteacher.